 MVP vs MBI

-MVPs and MBIs are similar in that they are both customer-centric, they’re considered as mindsets, and they use vertical slices of functionality to validate the work.
+MVPs and MBIs are similar in that they are both customer-centric, they’re considered mindsets, and they use vertical slices of functionality to validate the work.

-However, there have significant differences.
+However, there are significant differences.
 For instance, an MVP is invested in to discover if a new product is viable whereas an MBI is used to get a return on investment by enhancing an existing product.

 Customer-wise, an MVP creates a new product for early adopters while an MBI extends to a new market segment or solidifies offering to an existing market segment